My First Day At The Gym Was a Nightmare

 8. Master Workouts Technique

-Proper technique on each exercise is crucial to avoid injury and target the intended muscle group.
+Proper technique is key to avoiding injury and hitting the right muscles.

 9. Workout Intensely